 You can organize the games according to the type of game, difficulty level, or age appropriateness.
 These would store really nicely if you have lots of bookshelves and you have the room for them.

 Organize Card Games in Plastic Photo Boxes

-If your container has dividers within it then this will also help with organizing so there’s no need for rubber bands or anything else like that when storing cards inside the box because everything can be separated out into its own little compartment!
+If your container has dividers within it then this will also help with organizing so there’s no need for rubber bands when storing cards inside the box because everything can be separated out into its own little compartment!